Brothergaming52/CuriosPaper/docs/resource-pack-integration.md

 ---
 layout: default
 title: Resource Pack Integration
-parent: Developer API # **Links it to the Developer Guide parent**
+parent: Developer API
 nav_order: 6
 ---
 # Developer API – Resource Pack Integration

-CuriosPaper ships with its **own auto-generated resource pack**, and it lets **other plugins** inject their own assets into that same pack.
+CuriosPaper ships with a **full automatic resource pack pipeline** and lets **addons inject their own assets** into that same pack.

-This page explains how **your plugin** can:
+This page shows how your plugin can:

-- Ship textures/models/icons inside its JAR.
+- Ship models/textures/icons inside its JAR (HeadBound-style).
-- Have CuriosPaper extract and merge them into the server resource pack.
+- Register those assets with CuriosPaper’s pack builder.
-- Reference your models from `config.yml` via `item-model`.
+- Reference your models via `item-model` in config.
-- Keep everything automatic for server owners.
+- Respect CuriosPaper’s **namespace and conflict rules**.
+- Debug conflicts using the CuriosPaper tooling.

-If you’re looking for admin-facing config, see:
+If you’re looking for admin config, read
 **Configuration → Resource Pack**.
-This page is strictly for **developers**.
+This page is for **developers** only.

 ---

-## 1. How CuriosPaper’s Pack Works (Dev Perspective)
+## 1. How CuriosPaper’s Pack Works (Dev View)

-CuriosPaper builds a pack into:
+CuriosPaper builds and serves a pack at:

 ```text
 plugins/CuriosPaper/resource-pack-build/
 plugins/CuriosPaper/resource-pack.zip
 ````

-It:
+On startup / rebuild it:

-* Extracts its own assets (`assets/curiospaper/...`).
+1. Extracts **its own assets** (`assets/curiospaper/...`).
-* Merges resources from *other plugins* that register assets.
+2. Extracts **assets from registered plugins**.
+3. Enforces **namespace rules**:

+    * Reserved `curiospaper` namespace.
+    * Optional `minecraft` namespace usage.
+    * Optional namespace conflict allowance.
+4. Applies **curated JSON merging** for a few whitelisted files only.
+5. Writes a final `resource-pack.zip`.
-* Hosts `resource-pack.zip` via an embedded HTTP server.
+6. Hosts it via an embedded HTTP server.
-* Advertises that pack to clients (if enabled in config).

-Your job:
+Your job is just:

-Provide assets in the **right folder structure** and call the **API hook**.
+* Put files in the **right layout**.
+* Call the **API** to register them.

 ---

-## 2. Folder Layout Inside Your Plugin JAR
+## 2. Asset Layout Inside Your Plugin JAR

-Inside *your* plugin project, place Curios-related assets in:
+Inside *your* project, put assets here:

 ```text
 src/main/resources/resources/